Content Strategy 101: Breathe Life Back Into Old Content

-Recognize What Your Site’s Performance May Say About Your Content
+Recognize What Your Site’s Performance May Say About Your Content Strategy

 If you haven’t taken an inventory of your site’s content since just after iPhones were introduced, then there’s a strong possibility that your site’s slow load time is simply due to you having too much content within it.
 This reaffirms the need to consistently revisit your content on a frequent basis.

 Another element to look at if you’re still sitting on the fence regarding the need to frequently refresh your site’s content is your bounce rate.
 This is a measurement of how many users come on to your site yet navigate away without visiting a second page.
 It’s tracked by Google Analytics, so you can get that information and then compare it to the standards of other sites operating in your space.